waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Rigorous Testing:** After any modification, a tool must be subjected to a battery of tests to confirm the fix and check for unintended side effects.
 A single successful use case is not sufficient proof of correctness.
 3.  **Iterative Refinement:** Assume that multiple, independent bugs may exist.
 If a tool fails after a fix, a new, unrelated bug is the most likely cause.
 The debugging process must be iterative and persistent.

-### B. Pathfinder v3 Tool (CRITICAL FAILURE)
+### B. Pathfinder v3 Tool (DECOMMISSIONED)
-*   **Status:** The `pathfinder_v3` tool is fundamentally broken and unreliable.
-It has failed repeatedly to navigate simple ledge-based paths.
+*   **Status:** Fundamentally broken and abandoned.
+After multiple failed revisions from both the `tool_debugger_agent` and manual debugging, the tool remains non-functional for any path involving ledges.
-*   **Root Cause Analysis:** Manual debugging revealed the A* algorithm does not correctly model ledge jumps.
-It fails to calculate the correct movement cost (should be 2, not 1) and does not prevent the path from illegally landing on the impassable ledge tiles themselves.
+*   **Final Diagnosis:** The root cause is a deep, unidentified flaw in the A* implementation's handling of one-way tile traversal.
-*   **Immediate Action Plan:** The tool is decommissioned.
-All navigation will be performed manually until a complete rewrite or a new, verified pathfinding solution is implemented.
-Relying on this tool is not an option.
+*   **Current Strategy:** The tool is decommissioned.
+All navigation will be performed manually.
+Further attempts to fix this specific script are suspended to prioritize game progression.
+A complete rewrite from scratch will be considered later.

 ### C. Tool Debugger Agent (Under Review)
 *   **Status:** The agent has repeatedly failed to identify the root cause of the pathfinder's bugs.
 It requires review and potential redesign.